 That's what coasting costs you in B2B sales appointment setting.
 Not just one missed call.
 One missed opportunity that you'll never know existed.

-The Dangerous Comfort of Autopilot in Sales Development
+The Dangerous Comfort of Autopilot

 When I sold advertising to local businesses, I started tracking something most salespeople never measure: my energy level on each call, rated on a 1-10 scale.
 I logged it after every single conversation for three straight months.